Price Earnings Growth (PEG) Ratio Calculator and Formula.

 Procter & Gamble as expected has performed poorly last year in the face of a raging bull market.
 Surprisingly Johnson & Johnson which has the lowest P/E of all has also not done well.
 JP Morgan & Chase with a high P/E but low PEG has done phenomenal as we can see but so has Disney with a very high P/E and PEG.
 The reason for this splendid performance in the face of high valuations is the growth factor and therein lies the drawback of PEG.

 In an ideal scenario, you want PEG to be less than 1 to highlight undervaluation and more than 1 to highlight overvaluation.
+Check the PEG Calculator and its PEG to be lower than 1!
 The reason being if P/E is less than growth, it means the company is not being given the right valuation and is being undervalued basis the growth it can expect.
 Once the growth materializes the P/E will have to be rerated to move in line with growth thus signifying undervaluation which will happen via share price appreciation.

-While one should be looking for a low PEG ratio when screening, growth remains the paramount factor to be kept in mind.
+While one should be looking for a low PEG ratio when using the PEG Calculator, growth remains the paramount factor to be kept in mind.
 It is often difficult to estimate growth numbers directly without knowing the business.
 Numbers often become easier to estimate if there is a growth story behind it.

 For e.g. if I were to tell you to estimate Apple’s earnings growth for next year, you would be unable to but if I were to tell you that Apple is going to launch a new iPhone next year and it will be priced at least 15% higher than the last one, you can now estimate that if margins are kept intact, one can expect a 15% growth in revenue not taking into account new buyers of the phone.
 To demonstrate this phenomenon let us look at the industry that has really benefited from the recent crypto boom: Semiconductors.